 Not everyone with a culturally unacceptable fetish is dangerous, just as not everyone with a passing thought about something illegal is likely to act on it; not everyone who’s ever been turned on by a rape story, for example, is a rapist.

 Humans have an important and essential ability: we can evaluate our thoughts and choose our behavior.
 To help us do this, we have ethics, law, religion, and other institutions.
 All these are systems by which we control how we act and police our behavior and the behavior of others.

 There is a gulf between desire and action, and that gulf is what separates serial killers and child molesters from everyone else.
-The average person is more like Ted Bundy than we may like to believe.
+The average person is more like Ted Bundy than we may like to believe, but most people don’t go around killing for fun.
 Celebrated heroes and hated monsters are not distinguished by their thoughts and intentions, but by their actions and how those actions are perceived in the dominant culture.

 If we really wanted to go down a philosophical rabbit hole, we could pose the next obvious question: Are we free to choose?
 Are our desires random or selected by various factors outside of our control?
 Who or what is truly responsible for what we want and do?